kubernetes-sigs/apiserver-builder-alpha/docs/concepts/api_building_overview.md

 - creating, updating or deleting other objects in the Kubernetes cluster (e.g. Kubernetes APIs such as Pod)
 - creating, updating or deleting resources outside the Kubernetes cluster (e.g. cloud provider resources such as CloudSQL).

 **Note:** there is no *deletion* hook defined.
-To define deletion logic, a [Finalizer](#Delete) must be set on the Object during creation.
+To define deletion logic, a [Finalizer](#delete) must be set on the Object during creation in `PrepareForCreate`.
 This will cause a DeletionTimestamp to be set on the object when it is deleted, resulting in the Reconcile method being invoked.

+In Reconcile() for deletion, the corresponding finalizer must be removed (and updated to the storage).
+Otherwise, the object will never be deleted.

 ### Using API extensions to manage resources external to the cluster